 If the head or spouse of the assisted family does not have a legal residence or work in the jurisdiction of Waco Housing Authority & Affiliates at the time of its application, the family will not have any right to lease a unit outside of Waco Housing Authority & Affiliates' jurisdiction for a twelve (12)-month period beginning when the family is first admitted to the program.
 During this period, the family may only lease a unit located in the jurisdiction of Waco Housing Authority & Affiliates.
-At the discretion of WHA a family may lease outside of jurisdiction if the other PHA agrees to accept the family.
+At the discretion of WHA a family may lease outside of jurisdiction on a case by case basis for medical reasons.